 - The programme gives priority to students working on topics related to the research themes identified by the AfricaLics network as important to the future of Africa.

-- Letters of support for the application from main supervisor
+- Letter of support from the main PhD supervisor

-Please use the following application form when you submit your application.
+Please use the application form when you submit your application.
 You can download the form through this link

 Applications with all relevant attachments should be forwarded to visitingphd-at-africalics.org by 26th of April 2018 (COB).